Half Quart Temperance Snake Flask. cc: 1875

 By Greg Mathis

 Jacob Bachley (1840-1885) Arkansas art potter, known as Humbug Jake, the "pottery man” of Texarkana.
-Bachley originally trained at the Uhl Pottery in Evansville, Indiana, before he came to Arkansas in the 1870s to work with Lafayette Glass in Benton.
-In 1878 he ventured westward to Texarkana, where he partnered with Captain "Jack" C. Weed, a conductor with the St. Louis, Iron Mountain and Southern Railway.
+Bachley originally trained at the Uhl Pottery in Evansville, Indiana, before he came to Arkansas in the early 1870s to work with Lafayette Glass in Benton.
+In 1875 he worked at the Anna Pottery, Union County, Illinois, and in 1878 Bachley ventured westward to Texarkana, where he partnered with Captain "Jack" C. Weed, a conductor with the St. Louis, Iron Mountain and Southern Railway.
 The pair formed the Texarkana Pottery Company, with Weed as the proprietor of the "celebrated fancy pottery works" and Bachley as potter, reports the Arkansas Weekly, Little Rock, Arkansas.

 The Daily Arkansas Gazette stated on April 5, 1879, that “among our visitors yesterday was conductor J. C. Weed, of the Texas Division, St. Louis, Iron Mountain, and Southern Railroad.
 Jack is proprietor of the celebrated fancy pottery Work of Texarkana, and we are pleased to know he is meeting unexpected success.
 His foreman is famous Humbug Jake, with many of us acquainted at the State Fair.
 He’s a skillful workman and designer.
 The many articles shipped from the establishment include hanging baskets, water, pictures, beer, mugs, and so on.”